Internships at BlackRock Center for the Arts

 - Facilities & Technology

-Upon completion of internship, BlackRock interns will earn two complimentary tickets to one show in the following season.
+Upon completion of internship, BlackRock interns (for Spring, Fall, Winter, Summer) will earn two complimentary tickets to one show in the following season.
 Successful interns will receive a letter of recommendation from a senior level staff member of BlackRock Center.
 If applicable, some interns may receive college credit for the internship.

 How to Apply: